Campervanning in Switzerland: Your Ultimate Guide

 I believe the author, Mark Twain’s comments about the edelweiss being an “ugly Swiss favourite”, are a little too harsh and I congratulate the Swiss for choosing heart and substance over physical appearance, as their national iconic bloom.

-We set off early in the morning to drive the Furka Pass, about an hour and a half drive from Andermatt to Gletsch along Route 19.
-It is one of the highest roads in Europe at 2429 metres with craggy mountains and forests your companion along its unnerving route.
+We set off early in the morning to drive the Furka Pass, about an hour and a half from Andermatt to Gletsch along Route 19.
+At 2429 metres, it is one of the highest roads in Europe, and craggy mountains and forests are your companions along its unnerving route.

 The Rhone Glacier can be seen just before you reach Gletsch and it is possible to step inside this massive glacier into its Ice Grotto.